 There are just a couple of small restrictions when customising your midrail.
 For structural reasons they must be a minimum of 380mm and a maximum of 1300mm from both the top and bottom of your shutter panel.

 To position your midrail, simply measure from the bottom of your recess to the midpoint of where you want it to sit.
 If this is level with your transom bar, measure from the bottom of the recess to the centre of the bar.

-Top Tip: See?
+See?
 Measuring for your shutters really is simple.
-To recap, here are the 3 golden rules to remember:
+To recap, here are our three golden rules to remember:

 Measure both diagonals of your recess and make sure the difference is less than 12mm, if you want to use recess fitting.

 And finally, measure in 3 places across the width and height and take the smallest measurement.